SolidHal/noisedeck/README.md

 TODO:

-- update case to match ipad enclosure size

-- update hinges
+- add chamfers
-- add button/mic/usbc holes to ipad enclosure
+  - ipad enclosure holes

-- can we make the ipad easily removable?
+  - ipad enclosure casing
-  - take the magnetic mount from normal ipad cases and build it into the lcd enclosure?
-  - magnetic usbc jack?

-- is the usbc cable internal to the case, or external?
+  - topcase upper
+  - topcase lower

+- add slots in topcase lower for magnets that use the ipad magnets to keep the deck closed,
+  - like how the folio cases stay closed on the face of the ipad

+- add spacer to midcase to fill the upper left/right corners and keep the btrfld in place?

+- test trackpad with ipad usb

+- figure out wiring/hub/ports

+- figure out apple pencil